 - Transaction processing time and cost are kept to a minimum.

 - Payments are made with fewer errors.

-- Go to Start, then Programs, and then Sage 50 EFT Direct in Windows.
+- Go to Start, then Programs, and then Sage 50 electronic fund transfer direct in Windows.

-- Number of identification: Enter the 10-digit EFT transaction number from your bank.
+- A number of identification: Enter the 10-digit EFT transaction number from your bank.